sadohert/slash-header-inject/README.md

 ## Custom Slash Command Definition

 Follow the same set of configurable properties as  used in the [built-in custom slash commands](https://docs.mattermost.com/developer/slash-commands.html#custom-slash-command).
+Note, commands must have an alphanumeric name.

-NoteSee example below:
+See example below:

 ```
         "Plugins": {